By:

 6. Palau

-Palau is a tropical paradise in the western Pacific, home to some of the world’s most jaw-dropping coral reefs.
-From the serene jellyfish lakes to the historic shipwrecks that dot the ocean floor, Palau’s coral reefs are home to over 1,400 species of fish and 500-plus species of coral.
+Located in the western Pacific, Palau is home to some of the world’s most beautiful coral reefs.
+From the jellyfish lakes to the shipwrecks that dot the ocean floor, Palau’s coral reefs are home to over 1,400 species of fish and 500-plus species of coral.
 If you’ve decided to visit Palau for your bucket list adventure, be sure to check out the Rock Islands, a group of over 300 limestone islands surrounded by absolutely beautiful water and incredible dive sites.
-Whether you’re an experienced diver or a first-time snorkeler, exploring Palau’s coral reefs is something you’ll always remember; you’ll see vibrant fish like the anemonefish and the mandarin fish, as well as jellyfish!
+Whether you’re an experienced diver or a first-time snorkeler, exploring Palau’s coral reefs is something you’ll always remember; you’ll see exotic fish like the anemonefish and the mandarin fish, as well as jellyfish!

 7. Bora Bora, French Polynesia

-Located in French Polynesia, Bora Bora is surrounded by crystal-clear waters and dotted with stunning coral reefs.
-The reefs are a hub of underwater activity, teeming with schools of colorful fish, playful sea turtles, elegant sharks, and much more.
-Whether you’re seeking adventure or simply soaking up the sunshine, the coral reefs of Bora Bora are a must-visit—immerse yourself in the turquoise waters and take in the breathtaking beauty, surrounded by the sounds of the ocean.
+Located in French Polynesia, Bora Bora is surrounded by bright, clear waters dotted with stunning coral reefs.
+The reefs are a hub of underwater activity, filled with schools of fish, sea turtles, sharks, and much more.
+Whether you’re seeking adventure or just want to soak up the sunshine, the coral reefs of Bora Bora are a must-visit.

 Read our guide to over-water bungalows in Bora Bora